martinthomson/sdp-uks/draft-thomson-avtcore-sdp-uks.md

 ## Attack Overview

-This vulnerability can be used by an attacker to create a call where there is confusion about the communicating endpoints.
+This vulnerability can be used by an attacker to create a session where there is confusion about the communicating endpoints.

 A SIP endpoint or WebRTC endpoint that is configured to reuse a certificate can be attacked if it is willing to conduct two concurrent calls, one of which is